nodejitsu/handbook/content/faq/index.md

 Yes, we do.
 Take a look to our [Acceptable Use Policy](https://legal.nodejitsu.com/acceptable-use-policy) And you agreed to follow this policy when you created your account and accepted our [Terms of Service](https://www.nodejitsu.com/forward/#/terms)

+## Does jitsu work with nvm?

+Yes, it works!
+However, if you previously used a globally installed version of jitsu, make sure to remove that version.
+We recommend to let nvm govern all installed jitsu versions.

 [logs]: https://www.nodejitsu.com/documentation/jitsu/logs/#tailing-logs
 [docs]: http://socket.io/#how-to-use